 Hume's point is that miracles are always departures from the ordinary laws of nature.
 But the ordinary laws of nature are regularities which have been observed to hold 100% of the time.
 Of course, we have not observed testimony to be correct 100% of the time.
 Hence, the probability of testimony regarding a miracle being false will always be greater than the probability of the miraculous event; and then it follows from Hume's principle about testimony that we should never accept the testimony.
+Hume's point is that miracles are always departures from the ordinary laws of nature.
+But the ordinary laws of nature are regularities which have been observed to hold 100% of the time.
+Of course, we have not observed testimony to be correct 100% of the time.
+Hence, the probability of testimony regarding a miracle being false will always be greater than the probability of the miraculous event; and then it follows from Hume's principle about testimony that we should never accept the testimony.

-And this is precisely Hume's conclusion:
+And this is just what Hume concludes:

 "... therefore we may establish it as a maxim, that no human testimony can have such force as to prove a miracle, and make it a just foundation for any system of religion."
 On this reading, Hume's argument depends upon the following assumption: